spotfiresoftware/tibco-streaming-samples/docker/lv-1node/lv-1node-app/README.md

-# Docker : LiveView Web - Application
+# Docker: LiveView Web - Application

 How to deploy a LiveView Web application in Docker - Application